 - any administration charges, including the fee for debiting an account or sending a periodic bill;

-- the rate of interest and expected fluctuations;
+- the rate of interest;

 - whether the interest rate is fixed, variable or mixed and, if variable, the past practice and future intentions of the lender for varying the rate;